 These problems mean Komiguéa struggles to keep up with the regional, national and global pace of development, and they are all exacerbated by the lack of reliable potable water sources.
-While there are many wells and rainwater storage tanks due their low cost of construction, none of them provide potable water and they all run dry at the onset of the dry season.
+While there are many wells and rainwater storage tanks due to their low cost of construction, none of them provide potable water and they all run dry at the onset of the dry season.

-The village has three boreholes equipped with foot-powered pumps, but they are laborious to operate, have a low flow-rate, suffer from frequent mechanical failures, and are also prone to running dry.
+The village has three boreholes equipped with foot-powered pumps, but they are laborious to operate, have a low flow-rate, suffer from frequent mechanical failures and are also prone to running dry.
 As a result, especially during the dry season, the village’s water sources are overcrowded and the acquisition of water becomes excessively burdensome.

 Those looking to save time, money and effort resort to drawing drinking water from the wells and rainwater storage tanks, or even marshes and stagnant pools to satisfy their needs.
-These sources are often contaminated and cause illness, reducing physical capacity to farm and diverting financial resources to pay for treatment.
+These sources are often contaminated and cause illness, reducing the physical capacity to farm and diverting financial resources to pay for treatment.

 Women and girls are the ones who bear the greatest burden in acquiring water and therefore suffer the greatest consequences.
-The time and energy spent acquiring water is time and energy that could be spent on income generating activities or studying, so women are less able to afford essentials like food and education, and girls perform worse at school and are prone to dropping out.
+The time and energy spent acquiring water is time and energy that could be spent on income-generating activities or studying, so women are less able to afford essentials like food and education, and girls perform worse at school and are prone to dropping out.

-Finally, as Komiguéa is close to the large town of Parakou, the market gardeners have access a large market for their produce.
+Finally, as Komiguéa is close to the large town of Parakou, the market gardeners have to access a large market for their produce.
 Unfortunately, water is only sufficient for gardening during the rainy season when produce prices are at their lowest and the gardeners end up profiting little from the activity.

-The goal for this project is to alleviate the burden of water acquisition and create new economic opportunities for community members.
+The goal of this project is to alleviate the burden of water acquisition and create new economic opportunities for community members.
 This will be accomplished by constructing a borehole as a permanent water source that quickly and efficiently delivers potable water to community members for drinking and other domestic uses, as well as other activities such as irrigated market gardening and fish farming.

 A location for the borehole has been chosen near the northern edge of the town in a low-lying area where drilling costs and the risk of running dry will be reduced.
 There is ample available land nearby which is already used by market gardeners and fish farmers.
 The water storage tank will be approximately 200 meters from the borehole in a spot along the main road that is convenient for community members to access water for domestic uses.